-As Carrier's subcontractor for this project, EnSafe Inc. will be responsible for implementing the project.
+As UTC's subcontractor for this project, EnSafe Inc. will be responsible for implementing the project.
 The EnSafe Project Manager, May Heflin, is responsible for project implementation and has the authority to commit the resources necessary to meet project objectives and requirements.
 The Project Manager's primary function is to ensure that technical, financial, and scheduling objectives are achieved successfully and will also be responsible for maintaining the official, approved OAPP.

-The Project Manager will work closely with the EnSafe Project Coordinator, David Wyatt, to see that project tasks are appropriately completed.
-The Project Manager will primarily be responsible for all EnSafe Inc project activities.
-The EnSafe Program Manager, Craig Wise, will also report directly to Carrier and will provide the major point of contact and control for matters concerning the project.
-The EnSafe Quality Assurance (QA) Manager, Tina Cantwell, will be responsible for ensuring that all EnSafe procedures for this project are being followed.
+Project Manager's primary function is to ensure that technical, financial, and scheduling objectives are achieved successfully and will also be responsible for maintaining the official, approved QAPP.
+The Project Manager will work closely with the EnSafe Project Geologist, Shane Goodnight, to see that project tasks are appropriately completed.
+The Project Manager will primarily be responsible for all EnSafe Inc. project activities.
+The EnSafe Program Manager, Craig Wise, will also report directly to UTC and will provide the major point of contact and control for matters concerning the project.
+The EnSafe Quality Assurance (QA) Manager, Anne Kathain, will be responsible for ensuring that all EnSafe procedures for this project are being followed.
 The QA Manager, who is independent of data generation activities, will be responsible for the adherence to all quality assurance/quality control (QA/QC) as defined in the QAPP and will recommend and implement corrective measures and perform audits for proper performance and compliance with the QAPP, as necessary.
 The EnSafe field technical staff for this project will be drawn from EnSafe's pool of corporate resources.
 The technical team will be utilized to gather and analyze data and to prepare various task reports and support materials.
 All of the designated technical team members are experienced professionals who possess the degree of specialization and technical competence required to effectively and efficiently perform the required work.

-The laboratory subcontractor will be responsible for furnishing all equipment, supplies, and personnel needed to accomplish the analytical requirements specified in this QAPP.
+The laboratory subcontractor, TestAmerica North Canton will be responsible for furnishing all equipment, supplies, and personnel needed to accomplish the analytical requirements specified in this QAPP.
 The contracted laboratory will be approved and Certified by the New York State Department of Health (NYSDOH) Environmental Laboratory Approval Program (ELAP).